Pol-Personal Service Contract

 1. Employee or Independent Contractor

 When considering the establishment of a personal service contract with an individual, the first determination to be made is whether or not the individual should be added to payroll as a temporary employee or if the nature of the services required dictates that the worker is an independent contractor.
 In order to determine whether an individual shall be an employee or an independent contractor, the relationship of the worker and the business must be examined - all information that provides evidence of the degree of control and the degree of independence must be considered.
-Facts relating to evidence of control and independence fall into three categories: behavioral control, financial control and the type of relationship of the parties.
-All departments seeking to establish a personal service contract with an individual must complete the document entitled Employee or Independent Contractor.
-This document must be submitted to the Procurement Services at the time the contract is submitted.
-Please note this determination does not apply when contracting with a firm, partnership or corporation.
+Facts relating to evidence of control and independence fall into three categories: behavioral control, financial control, and the type of relationship of the parties.
+Please note this determination does not apply when contracting with a firm, partnership, or corporation.

 2. Sub-award or Personal Service Contract